healthblocks-io/docs/docs/guides/expo-template-app.md

 ---
-title: Expo template app with Github Actions
+title: Getting started using Expo template app
 ---

 Here is the typical starting point when building a new patient experience.